 For many years, I’ve asked people about what they base their life’s values on.
-Many people tell me they live by the Ten Commandments.
-Now I haven’t done any research on this issue, but I believe if I asked them to tell me what they were, I might get three or even four on a good day.
-But if you can’t name all ten either, don’t worry too much, because I’ve seen some research that said even bible college students could name no more than four.
+Many people tell me they “live by the Ten Commandments”.
+Now, I haven’t done any research on this issue, but I suspect if I asked them to tell me what they were, I might get three or even four on a good day.
+But if you can’t name all ten either, don’t worry too much, because I’ve seen some actual research that said even bible college students could name no more than four.

-Of course along the way I have run into some blokes who would describe themselves as Atheists.
-Usually what followed was an awkward conversation since for a few years, I was a Baptist pastor.
+Of course, along the way I have run into some blokes who described themselves as Atheists.
+Usually what followed was an awkward conversation since, for a few years, I was a Baptist minister.
 However, I usually let them have their rant and tell me they think the weakest people in the world were Christians because they leaned on the crutch of religion and were unable to face the real world.
 Often, as they reached the end of their rant, it would lead to either them or me changing the conversation to the weather or something we could actually find some agreement on.
 I never got to hear what values they base their lives on.

 But there are many other people I’ve met, who describe themselves as Christians and these people usually say “believe in God but…” The conversation then often goes into the area of the busyness of their lives and their inability to go to church or something someone once did or something like this…

 - “I believe in God, but I never talk about God.”